lwjglgamedev/zvk/bookcontents/chapter-04/chapter-04.md

 the concepts involved in handling images in Vulkan.
 In order to have an image that can be accessed by shaders in Vulkan we need:

 - A `VkBuffer` which contains the raw data of the image, its contents.
 A `VkBuffer` is just a linear array of data.
-- A `VkImage` which basically defines the metadata associated to the `VkImage`, yo the raw data.
+- A `VkImage` which basically defines the metadata associated to the `VkBuffer`, to the raw data.
 That is, the image format, its dimensions, etc.
 - A `VkImageView`, which specifies how we are going to use an image, which parts of that image can be accessed, which format are we going to use, etc. We could have several views over the same `VkImage` instance to restrict the range or event to use different formats while using it, making automatic conversions to the `VkImage` format.
 As its name says, it is just a view over the image.

 As it has been said before, the images for our swap chain have already been created, we just need to create the associated image views.
-In next chapters we will need to create images for textures and, their associated buffers, but right now, we just need image views.
+In the next chapters we will need to create images for textures and, their associated buffers, but right now, we just need image views.

 ![UML Diagram](rc04-yuml-02.svg)

-The definition of the `createImageViews` at function is as follows:
+The definition of the `createImageViews` function is as follows:

 ```zig
 pub const VkSwapChain = struct {